Deep Learning for Time Series Anomaly Detection: A Survey: Application Areas of Deep Anomaly Detection in Time Series

 \subsection{Server Machines Monitoring and Maintenance}

 Cloud systems have fueled the development of microservice architecture in the IT industry.
-There are numerous advantages to this type of architecture, including independent deployment, rapid delivery, and flexibility of expansion \citep{dragoni2017microservices}.
-A service failure in such an architecture can cause a series of failures, negatively impacting the customer experience and the company's revenue.
+A service failure in such an architecture can cause a series of failures, negatively impacting the customer experience and the company's revenue \citep{dragoni2017microservices}.
 Troubleshooting needs to be performed as soon as possible after an incident.
 For this reason, continuously monitoring online systems for any anomalies is essential.
-SLA-VAE \citep{huang2022semi} uses a semi-supervised VAE to identify anomalies in multivariate time series in order to enhance robustness.
+SLA-VAE \citep{huang2022semi} uses a semi-supervised VAE to identify anomalies in MTS in order to enhance robustness.
 Using active learning, a framework is designed that can learn and update a detection model online based on a small sample size of highly uncertain data.
 Cloud server data from two different types of game businesses are used for the experiments.
-For each cloud server, 11 monitored metrics, such as CPU usage, CPU load, disk usage, and memory usage are adopted.
+For each cloud server, 11 monitored metrics, such as CPU usage, CPU load, disk usage, and memory usage, are adopted.

-In the Internet of Things (IoT), wireless sensor networks (WSNs) play a crucial role.
-Detecting anomalies is essential in this context because it can reveal information about equipment faults and previously unknown events. \citep{luo2018distributed} introduces an AE-based model to solve anomaly detection problems in WSNs.
+Detecting anomalies is essential in wireless sensor networks (WSNs) as it can reveal information about equipment faults and previously unknown events. \citet{luo2018distributed} introduces an AE-based model to solve anomaly detection problems in WSNs.
 The algorithm is designed to detect anomalies in sensors locally without requiring communication with other sensors or the cloud.
-It is evaluated by a real WSN indoor testbed, which consists of 8 sensors, collected over 4 consecutive months with synthetic anomalies.